TeachingKidsProgramming/TeachingKidsProgramming.Source.Java/README.md

 This repository contains the TKP Java API source used to create and support the teaching repository.
 Here we've implemented a Logo-like library, which includes objects such as a Turtle, Tortoise and many more.
 We've also created documentation and examples specifically designed to be fun for kids ages 10-14 to learn to code.
 We welcome feedback, suggestions and pull requests!

-# Contribute to TKP Java

-We have a short document which describes our approach to courseware design.
-It is [on penflip](https://www.penflip.com/lynnlangit/tkp-lesson-plans/blob/master/course100.txt)

 ## Setup a local development environment
 First [create your own a repository fork](https://github.com/TeachingKidsProgramming/TeachingKidsProgramming.Source.Java#fork-destination-box).
 Then, follow the instructions below to get started on your preferred platform.